Tag: Ben Hutchings

 Archive of Australian Alternative Comics, Art, Comics January 12, 2012

-Just on thirteen years ago the 14th International Exhibition of Drawings opened at the Museum of Modern Art in Rijeka, Croatia, 17th December 1998-20th March 1999, and was devoted to comics.
-Invited to contribute to the make-up of the show based on the research I was doing at the time following a referral from Professor Joan Kerr(ANU), I selected and sent 13 works by 14 creators and wrote an essay The Australian Underground that was published in the exhibition catalogue in Croatian and English: “In its own small way the underground comics community not only contributes to the visual cultural life of Australia but also to an understanding of it.
+Thirteen years ago the 14th International Exhibition of Drawings opened at the Museum of Modern Art in Rijeka, Croatia.
+It ran from 17th December 1998-20th March 1999.
+It was devoted to comics.
+I had been invited to contribute to the curation of the show…based on the research into comics art that I was undertaking at the time… following a referral from Professor Joan Kerr of Australian National University…I selected and sent 13 works by 14 creators…I also wrote an essay The Australian Underground.
+It was published in the exhibition catalogue in both Croatian and English…here is a short extract:..”In its own small way the underground comics community not only contributes to the visual cultural life of Australia but also to an understanding of it.
 It adds to the ongoing critique of Australian culture and provides a healthy and relatively unregulated creative outlet.
 From its position on the margins its critical viewpoint is expressed with great humour.
 ‘Taking the piss out of things’ would seem an appropriate and very Australian way of describing it.” (extract) Dr. Michael Hill

 Cover of the exhibition catalogue.
-(Design by Mirko Ilić, drawing by Davor Vrankić)
+Design by Mirko Ilić, drawing by Davor Vrankić

 The Comic Messiah by Q-Ray (Clint Cure), 1998, ink on paper.